kiboschool/programming1-week-1-exercises/README.md

 ![](assets/4EF0D257-3493-491D-9626-02CC5879FF3D-2037-00027A57042BE4EA.png)

+## Testing

+To test your code:

+1. Try it out interactively.
+Run `python3 main.py` in the terminal, or use your editor integration.
+2. Run the automated tests.
+Run `python3 test.py` in the terminal.

 ## Hints

 1. The tests are picky about exactly what you print out!
 Pay special attention to your `print` statements, so that your code is exactly right.